saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 >>>
 </pre>

 With the release build, is a lot faster in both cases.
-Not sure what mechanism is at play here, but that is quite a difference.

 I have also compared a lot of other functions.
 Scanning a text for a substring, manipulating texts, summing up numbers and a variety of other things.
-Typically, the performance increase is nowhere near the above example.
+I have found that this type of performance increase is not that typical.
+Getting things to speed up 2x or 3x is usally pretty easy though.

 ## Working with different types